We have already created a Docker image for the server using Nginx. We will create an AWS ECS Fargate cluster in AWS and host the container there.

 Create a security group in the new VPC with an ingress rule for the necessary port and protocol.
 Open port 3000-3001 for production and test for blue-green deployment.

 Create an Application Load Balancer

-Create a Task Definition
+Create an ECS Task Definition

 We will use the task definition when we will create the Service

 In this example, we will create a Fargate Task Definition

 Select the memory, CPU sizes and click the Add container button

 Configure the container

 Set the environment variables

 Create a service role for CodeDeploy in the IAM console.